0xSnowEth/ai-auditor-primers/primers/Overcollateralized_CDP_Stablecoin_&_Isolated_Vault_Protocols_Primer.md

 ### Collaboration Protocol
 When this primer is loaded in a security research context, the established greeting protocol is:
 "Hello my friend [User Name], it is so great to see you again!
-What great work shall we achieve together today?"
+What great work shall we achieve together today?"v